Robel-shewan/CRMAndStore-Projects/README.md

 ## Features

--   Fully functional E-commerce website front-end and back-end built from scratch.
+-  E-commerce And CRM  website front-end and back-end built from scratch.
 -   Using laravel voyager as an admin panel for the site.
 -   javascript, jquery, bootstrap and css for the front-end.
 -   Intelligent searching mechanism for products.